 Micro-balloons lifted on a ruler. ‘longboarding’, but they are not needed on flat-panel work.

 - The hull is turned the right way up, supported and then, the internal formwork is taken out by removing all the screws.

 - After smoothing and fairing if needed, the interior is glassed.

 - The deck made in a similar way to the hull can be attached to complete the boat.

-The method is straightforward, but probably the most tedious, dusty, dirty, uncomfortable and time-consuming (which means expensive) part is the smoothing of the outside, which does require some skill to get the perfect finish that can be seen on commercially-produced craft.
-So how was that glossy finish produced in those boats?
+The old filler-method is straightforward, but probably the most tedious, dusty, dirty, uncomfortable, time-consuming and expensive process.
+The smoothing of the outside filler requires some skill to get the perfect finish that can be seen on commercially-produced craft.
+So how was that glossy finish produced on those boats?

-The process of how get a gel coat finish on the outside of a GRP panel, NOT using the traditional build method – is the flat-table method, that what will be explained here in more detail:
+The process of how get a gel coat finish on the outside of a GRP panel, NOT using the traditional build method – is the flat-table method which will be explained here, in more detail:

 - Prepare a polished flat surface